ArchLars/archtutorial/README.md

 # Quick Arch Linux Tutorial (KDE + NVIDIA + Wayland w/ Automounting of GPT Partitions)

 A HTML guide that can be opened in your browser to installing Arch Linux.
-The guide is for **"NOTE: THERE ARE NO `fstab` edits!
-A populated `fstab` will break this guide!** - Your drives will automount with GUIDs using `systemd-gpt-auto-generator` which I find much more convenient, stable and secure. - It's worth familiarizing yourself with how this works before following my guide.
+The guide is for

+#**"NOTE: THERE ARE NO `fstab` edits!
+A populated `fstab` will break this guide!**

+Your drives will automount entirely by using GUIDs and `systemd-gpt-auto-generator` which I find much more convenient, stable and secure. - It's worth familiarizing yourself with how this works before following my guide.

 ---